charlespeters/ARWHD/_drafts/2014-09-30-varying-vagrant-vagrants-for-wp-development.md

 categories: Wordpress
 ---

 I don't like MAMP.
 I don't think I need to qualify that statement at all.
 For development, Rails comes with it's own server, there's a great connect task for both Grunt & Gulp and [Anvil](http://anvilformac.com/) fills in the other gaps for the static web server.
-But having a good server for PHP isn't as straight forward (at least from my perspective).
+But having a good server for PHP, particularily Wordpress, isn't as straightforward (at least from my perspective).

 [Post Status](http://www.poststat.us/vvv-tips-every-day/)